Freedom (DJ BoBo song)

 "Freedom" is a song by Swiss Eurodance artist DJ BoBo, released in September 1995 by several labels as the fourth and final single from his second album, There Is a Party (1994).
 The song was co-written and co-produced by the artist, featuring vocals by Natascha Wright and Lisa Noya.
 It was a European top-10 hit in Austria, Finland, Germany and Switzerland.
 On the Eurochart Hot 100, the single peaked at number 15 in November 1995, ending up as number 57 on its year-end chart.
 "Freedom" was certified gold in Germany after 250,000 singles were sold there.
-Outside Europe, it charted in Australia.
-The accompanying music video was directed by Frank Paul Husmann-Labusga, who had previously directed the videos for "Let the Dream Come True", "Love Is All Around" and "There Is a Party".
+Outside Europe, it charted in Israel and Australia.
+The accompanying music video was directed by Frank Paul Husmann-Labusga.

 Critical reception

 Pan-European magazine Music & Media wrote that "DJ Bobo aka Rene Baumann never fails to deliver the hits.
 Once again, a catchy chorus and an instantly recognizable melody superimposed on a driving beat provide the goods needed."
 In their review of the There Is a Party album, the song was named "a gambler's best bet."